ARMmbed/mbed-os-5-docs/docs/reference/configuration/Storage.md

 }
 ```

-### TDB_External_no_RBP
+#### TDB_External_no_RBP

 ![External](./TDB_External_no_rbp.jpg)

-TDB_EXTERNAL_NO_RBF Configuration has no support for rollback protection and therefore less secure.
+The `TDB_EXTERNAL_NO_RBF` configuration has no support for rollback protection and is therefore less secure.

-The TDB_EXTERNAL_NO_RBP uses only one TDBStore on the external flash for all data.
-In this configuration all kvstore C API calls are mapped to work with the SecureStore class.
-The external TDBStore will work on top of the default block device however, external TDBStore block device can be set to any of the following block devices SPIF, QSPIF, DATAFASH and SD.
+The `TDB_EXTERNAL_NO_RBP` uses only one TDBStore on the external flash for all data.
+In this configuration, all KVStore C API calls are mapped to work with the SecureStore class.
+The external TDBStore will work on top of the default block device; however, you can set the external TDBStore block device to any of the following block devices: SPIF, QSPIF, DATAFASH and SD.

-This configuration can be enabled by setting storage_type in storage mbed_lib.json to TDB_EXTERNAL_NO_RBP.
+You can enable this configuration by setting `storage_type` to `TDB_EXTERNAL_NO_RBP` in `storage mbed_lib.json`.

-Below is the TDB_EXTERNAL_NO_RBP configuration mbed_lib.json
+Below is the `TDB_EXTERNAL_NO_RBP` configuration in `mbed_lib.json`:

 ```
 {
     "name": "tdb_external_no_rbp",